Knee Pain on the Front of Your Joint? Learn Why.

 Cause & Symptoms

 Healthy joint movement is low friction joint movement.
 Over your lifetime the kneecap slides over the surface of the thigh bone (femur) countless times.
-Articular cartilage coating the surfaces of the knee cap allows for smooth pain-free movement when you bend your leg.
+Articular cartilage coating the underside of the knee cap allows for smooth pain-free movement when you bend your leg.
 For many of us, this cartilage will slowly wear away exposing bone on the underside of the patella to other bony surfaces within the joint.
-This an early sign of knee osteoarthritis.
+This is an early sign of knee osteoarthritis.
 As the disease progresses painful bone spurs develop leaving you stiff, inflamed, and experiencing significant pain on the front of the knee.
 Knee osteoarthritis disproportionately affects the elderly but can afflict people in their early twenties.8

 Unfortunately, there is no known cure for knee osteoarthritis.
 Most treatments focus on slowing down joint degeneration and controlling symptoms.
 In extreme cases where the disease is severely limiting the patient’s quality of life full knee replacement surgery is considered.
 To learn more about the vast array of treatment strategies available to you check out: Guide to Severe Knee Arthritis Treatment Options